Movatterモバイル変換

 Paintings

 TheQianlong Emperor took great care to document his successes in the war.[10]
-He ordered the painting of the 100 most meritorious servitors of the Qing (紫光阁功臣像: brave Qing officers, generals, and also a fewTorghut andDörbed allies, as well as vanquishedChoros Oirats, or MuslimUyghur allies such asKhojis orAmin Khoja), as well as paintings of the battle scenes whenever the Qing were successful.
-The faces are in Western realistic style, while the bodies were probably drawn by Chinese court artists.[10]
-According to contemporaryJesuit painterJean-Denis Attiret: "During the whole duration of this war against the Eleuths and other Tartars, their allies, whenever the imperials troops gained some victories, the painters were ordered to paint them.
+He ordered the painting of the 100 most meritorious servitors of the Qing (紫光阁功臣像: brave Qing officers, generals, and also a fewTorghut andDörbed allies, as well as vanquishedChoros Oirats, or MuslimUyghur allies such asKhojis orAmin Khoja), as well as paintings of the battle scenes whenever the Qing succeeded.
+The faces are in a Western realistic style, while the bodies were probably drawn by Chinese court artists.[10]
+According to contemporaryJesuit painterJean-Denis Attiret: "During the whole duration of this war against the Eleuths and other Tartars, their allies, whenever the imperial troops gained some victories, the painters were ordered to paint them.
 Those of the most important officers who had played the decisive roles in the events were favoured to appear in the paintings according to what really had happened".[10]
 These paintings were all made by foreign artists, specifically theJesuits underGiuseppe Castiglione, and Chinese court-painters under their direction.[10]

 Leaders of the Dzungar Khanate